Ajit Appari, Research Fellow.

 In addition to his Tuck degree, Charlie is a graduate of Boston College and Yale Law School.
 He also attended the National Security program at the US Army War College.
 He has been a member of the National Academy of Science's Transportation Research Board, is a member of the board of directors of TRANSLOG International, and is an affiliate of LECG (Law and Economics Consulting Group).

-Charlie's recent publications: 2006 South Asia Transport and Trade Facilitation Conference Briefing Book and Transportation Solutions for South Asia Trade.
+Charlie's publications: 2006 South Asia Transport and Trade Facilitation Conference Briefing Book and Transportation Solutions for South Asia Trade.

 Xia Zhao, Research Fellow.
 Xia's research interests span economic and organizational aspects of information systems and electronic commerce.
 She specializes in information security and risk management within and/or across organizations.
 Currently she is working on the center's research project entitled "Information Risk in Data-Oriented Enterprises."
 She acquired her PhD in information systems from the University of Texas at Austin, and her MS in control theory and control engineering and BS in automation from Tsinghua University.
 Read more about Xia here.